An interview with one of our Beckwith Chart Toppers about his fitness journey.

 Why did you join Beckwith Health Club?

-Steve: I joined Beckwith gym because it’s located close to my home.
-I’ve historically been good at talking myself out of going to the gym and so making it easy to get to, removed traffic/travel time as an excuse.
+Steve: I joined the Beckwith gym because it’s conveniently located near my home.
+I’ve historically been good at talking myself out of going to the gym, so I’ve made it easy to get there by removing the traffic/travel time as an excuse.

-On enquiring about a membership, Sarah from the Beckwith team introduced me to the EGYM machines which really helped me get started on my fitness journey.
+When I inquired about a membership, Sara from the Beckwith team introduced me to the EGYM machines, which really helped me get started on my fitness journey.
 The EGYM gave me goals to focus on.
-I’ve always been a target / goal orientated person and so this system really worked for me.
+I’ve always been a target/goal-oriented person, and so this system really worked for me.

 You’ve been on top of the “Beckwith Monthly Chart Toppers” list for 5 months consecutively with an incredible number of visits – what’s your motivation?

-Steve: Firstly, I’m retired and so I do have more time than most to focus on my fitness.
-But more importantly, all of the staff at Beckwith are friendly and approachable, making going to the gym more of a pleasure rather than a chore.
+Steve: Firstly, I’m retired, so I have more time than most to focus on my fitness.
+But more importantly, all the staff at Beckwith are friendly and approachable, making the gym experience more of a pleasure than a chore.

 What motivated me?
 Seeing the positive impact training had on me just spurred me on to train more.

-[Note from Beckwith: our main focus is making sure our members are happy and getting the most of their time at Beckwith.
-If you’d like to optimise your workouts, get in touch with one of our friendly and experienced Personal Trainers here).
+Note from Beckwith: Our primary focus is making sure our members are happy and getting the most out of their time at Beckwith.
+If you’d like to optimise your workouts, get in touch with one of our friendly and experienced Personal Trainers here.

 How many training sessions do you aim for each week?

-Steve: I aim to do 2/3 sessions a day during the week and use the weekends for rest.
-So, on average about 12 sessions a week.
+Steve: I aim to do two to three sessions a day during the week and use the weekends for rest.
+So, on average, about 12 sessions a week.

 What are your current fitness goals?

-Steve: Having initially solely focused on weight loss, my goals have changed to general fitness and building muscle.
+Steve: Having initially focused solely on weight loss, my goals have shifted to general fitness and building muscle.

-My personal training sessions have opened my eyes to nutrition as well as doing the exercises with the right form to get the most out of each exercise.
+My personal training sessions have opened my eyes to nutrition, as well as the importance of exercising with the proper form to maximise the benefits of each exercise.

 What’s your favourite exercise?